Learn home fire safety, from prevention to preparedness. Understand fire risks, create escape plans, and ensure a safe haven for your family.

 Most keyless door locks fit standard doors that meet these requirements:

-- The deadbolt hole in the door hole is 1 1/2 inches or 2 1/8 inches in diameter.
+- The deadbolt hole in the door hole is 1 1/2 to 2 1/8 inches in diameter

 If your door isn’t the standard size, there’s no need to worry.
 Vivint offers professional installation with its smart locks to ensure proper fit and optimal security.